Presented to the amateurs of New Zealand by Mr Ralph Sangster in 1927. It is NZART’s longest standing amateur contest.

 - Discounted Contacts: The Contest Manager expects that participating stations will provide a fair chance for all entrants to make contact with them.
 While it is not intended to discourage contestants from operating only part of the full contest it is considered that at least 20 contacts should be made and station operation should be over at least 3 half hour operating periods for full credit.
 Stations considered to have worked less than this requirement will have their branch multiplier contribution deducted from contest logs & may also have their contacts deleted if, in the Contest Manager’s opinion, they have favoured some entrants at the expense of others.

-a.
-SANGSTER SHIELD OPEN SECTION: to the highest scoring entrant observing the rules as enumerated.
-(Note that all entrants qualifying for the Transistor Trophy or Arthur Stevens Trophy will also be eligible for the Sangster Shield Open Section).
+- SANGSTER SHIELD OPEN SECTION: to the highest scoring entrant observing the rules as enumerated.
+(Note that all entrants qualifying for the Transistor Trophy or Arthur Stevens Trophy will also be eligible for the Sangster Shield Open Section)

-b.
-TRANSISTOR TROPHY: to the highest scoring entrant observing the rules as enumerated who is entering the contest for the first time.
-Entrants who are not NZART members must give their Operator's Certificate number together with date of issue to show they have not been licensed for more than 1 year.
+- TRANSISTOR TROPHY: to the highest scoring entrant observing the rules as enumerated who is entering the contest for the first time.
+Entrants who are not NZART members must give their Operator's Certificate number together with date of issue to show they have not been licensed for more than 1 year

-c.
-The "ARTHUR STEVENS (SOUTH ISLAND) TROPHY" will be presented to the highest scoring South Island entrant..
-(This trophy is in honour of Arthur, formerly ZL1MT, a long time stalwart of the Sangster Shield Contest
+- The "ARTHUR STEVENS (SOUTH ISLAND) TROPHY" will be presented to the highest scoring South Island entrant.
+This trophy is in honour of Arthur, formerly ZL1MT, a long time stalwart of the Sangster Shield Contest

-d.
-Certificates to the first three highest scoring entrants in the Sangster Shield Open Section, the Transistor Trophy and the Arthur Stevens (South Island) Trophy.
+- PDF Certificates will be emailed to the three highest scoring entrants in the Sangster Shield Open Section, the Transistor Trophy and the Arthur Stevens (South Island) Trophy.
 These high quality colour PDFs can be printed on certificate card for a few dollars at your local stationery outlet.

-e.
-Certificates to Overseas entrants with the highest score in their respective call areas. e.g. VK2, VK7
+- PDF Certificates will be emailed to Overseas entrants with the highest score in their respective call areas. e.g. VK2, VK7